ralagana/live-webex-presence-dashboard/README.md

-# Getting Started with Create React App
+# Live Webex user presence React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It pulls all users from an org and lists their webex presence status. user status is updated in real time as it changes on webex.
 ## Available Scripts

 In the project directory, you can run: